 Botswana Fibre Networks Ltd (BoFiNet) is a wholesale provider of national and international telecommunication infrastructure.
 BoFiNet’s mandate is to provide and operate a world class telecommunications backbone network infrastructure which will drive connectivity and economic growth.
-BoFiNet services retail organizations in the telecommunications industry such as Botswana Telecommunications Corporation (BTCL), Mascom Wireless and Orange Botswana, amongst others.
+BoFiNet services retail organizations in the telecommunications industry such as licensed Public Telecommunications Operators, licensed Value Added Network Service Providers and International Communications Operators/Carriers.

 BoFiNet is owned by the Botswana Government.
-It was established in 2012 following Government separation of the incumbent operator, BTC, into two separate organizations: BoFiNet, and BTC Ltd, which will be partially privatized once the separation is complete.
-BoFiNet has been established as a commercial and self-sustainable business and has a completely independent strategy as well as structures separate from BTC.
-The structural separation was recommended to allow BTC to focus on downstream retail offerings.
-BoFiNet, on the other hand, operates, focuses upon and improves the backbone network and wholesale market.
-This is expected to improve competitiveness in the downstream telecommunications market and confidence from wholesale customers that BoFiNet acts in their interest.
+It was established in 2012 and will be partially privatized in due course.
+BoFiNet has been established as a commercial and self-sustainable business and strategy.
+BoFiNet operates, focuses upon and improves the backbone network and wholesale market.
+This is expected to improve competitiveness in the downstream telecommunications market and confidence from wholesale customers that BoFiNet acts in their interest as it is not a competitor.
 There is also a potential for alternative revenue generation for the Botswana Government through regional transit services and utilization of excess capacity on the International assets.

-BoFiNet is a wholesale provider of telecommunications distributing to retail telecommunication companies already in existence in Botswana and does not sell directly to end users.
-BoFiNet was established due to Botswana wholesale customers being dissatisfied with current fibre network wholesale offerings and services, with some even beginning to build their own.
+As as a wholesale provider of telecommunications distributing to retail telecommunication companies already in existence in Botswana, BoFiNet does not sell directly to end users.
+BoFiNet was established to improve fibre network wholesale offerings and services.
 In addition, the prohibitively high price of connectivity in the market, which limits take-up of services, played a role in the need for an organization such as BoFiNet.
 Moreover, the wholesale layer in Botswana is generally poorly serviced and the existing fibre infrastructure is under-utilized, failing to maximize the investment Government has made in the network.

 In recent years the Botswana Government has supported three significant relevant investments, which will all move to be managed by BoFiNet: